yareally/android-scala-intellij-no-sbt-plugin/readme.md

 1. Use the given proguard file in this project.  (should work for any basic project without modification, if you encounter an issue when adding a library, let me know and I can add a case for it).

-2. Add all jar references to your proguard file pointing to your scala and other libraries.
-Probably not needed though if you did step #4 correctly under prerequisites.

-5. Enable proguard for the building of the project via the following :
+2. Enable proguard for the building of the project via the following :

 #### Intellij 12

 Go to: File → project settings → modules → select module(s) → compiler tab → enable proguard

-#### Intellij 13/Android Studio
+#### Intellij 13 / Android Studio

 Go to: *File → project settings → modules → select module(s) → compiler tab → check Run Proguard checkbox*